Shraavya-bhat/WebData-ETL-Pipeline/README.md

 ## 🐳 Running the Pipeline

-### Start PostgreSQL
+### 1. Start PostgreSQL

 ```bash
 docker compose up -d psql-db
 ```

-### Run the pipeline
+### 2. Run the ETL pipeline

 ```bash
 docker compose run --rm -it python_service
 ```

-Example:
+Enter a search query and the number of records to retrieve:

 ```text
 🔎 Search for a book: python
 📚 How many books do you want?
 5
 ```

-The pipeline reports newly stored records and skipped duplicates.
+The pipeline extracts the requested records, validates them, and stores unique records in PostgreSQL.

 ## 🗄️ Database

-The pipeline stores data in a PostgreSQL `books` table:
+The pipeline stores the processed data in a PostgreSQL `books` table.

 | Column            | Type         |
 | ----------------- | ------------ |